Eulerian Spaces: Related Conjectures for the Eulerian Problem

 A point $x$ of a Peano continuum $X$ is said to be \emph{locally separating} if there is a connected open subset $U$ of $X$ such that $U \setminus \Set{x}$ is disconnected.
 The set $N(X)$ denotes the set of all $x$ in $X$ such that $x$ is \emph{not} locally separating in $X$.
 By $Y_X$ denote the quotient of $X$ where we collapse every component of $\closure{N(X)}$ to a single point.
 By \cite[Theorem~2]{Koenigsberg}, if $Y_X$ is non-trivial then it is a (cyclically completely regular) Peano continuum, and if $X$ is Eulerian then so is $Y_X$.
 The following is from \cite[Problem~1]{Koenigsberg}:

 \begin{conj}[Bula, Nikiel \& Tymchatyn] \

 A Peano continuum $X$ is Eulerian if and only if $Y_X$ is Eulerian. \end{conj}

 Since interior points of edges are locally separating, and $\ground{X}$ is closed, we have $\closure{N(X)} \subseteq \ground{X}$, and hence $(Y_X)_\sim = X_\sim$.
 In particular, edge cuts of $Y_X$ are in bijective correspondence with edge cuts of $X$, and hence the truth of Conjecture~\ref{conj_eulerian2} implies the truth of Conjecture~\ref{conj_bula}.
-Furthermore, the difference between the two conjectures is not simply formal, as the two quotient spaces $Y_X$ and $X_\sim$ may differ: fix a finite tree $T$ and add to it a dense, zero-sequence of loops.
+Furthermore, the difference between the two conjectures is not simply formal, as the two quotient spaces $Y_X$ and $X_\sim$ may differ: fix a finite {graph-theoretic} tree $T$, {consider it as a 1-complex} and add to it a dense, zero-sequence of loops.
 Denote the resulting Peano continuum by $X$, and note that $\ground{X} = T$.
 Since $T$ is connected, $X_\sim$ is a Hawaiian earring.
 However, as every point of $T$ apart from the finitely many leaves remains locally separating in $X$, we have $X = Y_X$.
-For a more interesting example where $Y_X$ and $X_\sim$ differ, consider a topological sine curve $Z$.
-Form a Peano continuum $X$ with $\ground{X} = Z$ by first adding a dense collection of loops to $Z$ (to guarantee $\ground{X} = Z$), and then also adding a nowhere dense collection of free arcs between points on the sine function-graph and points on the y-axis of $Z$ (to make $X$ locally connected).
+For a more interesting example where $Y_X$ and $X_\sim$ differ, consider the $\sin(1/x)$-continuum $Z$, {i.e.\ the closure of the $\sin(1/x)$-graph in the plane over $0<x\leq 1$}.
+Form a Peano continuum $X$ with $\ground{X} = Z$ by first adding a dense, {zero-sequence} of loops to $Z$ (to guarantee $\ground{X} = Z$), and then also adding a nowhere dense, {zero-sequence} of free arcs between points on the {$\sin(1/x)$}-graph and points on the y-axis of $Z$ (to make $X$ locally connected).
 Again, $X_\sim$ is the Hawaiian earring, but $Y_X$ is an interval with a dense collection of free arcs, since $\closure{N(X)}$ corresponds precisely to the y-axis of $Z$.